markgbeckett/jupiter_ace/tut-tut/README.md

 `tuttut`

-Ace Forth is not usually case-sensitive, though the file-name in the 'TUTTUT' in the `load` command is.
+Ace Forth is not usually case-sensitive, though the file-name 'TUTTUT' in the `load` command is.

 However, I have also published the source code in the hope that some people will be inspired to type it in themselves (as was common practice in the early 1980s) and then adapt/ improve on the basic game.